 Beach House Center for Recovery: Compassionate Individual Therapy for Substance Abuse

-The team at Beach House is passionate about giving patients the tools, support, and resources that allow them to overcome addiction.
-In addition to individual therapy for substance abuse, Beach House offers a full suite of innovative, evidence-backed programs, including dual diagnosis treatment and medication-assisted treatment.
+The team at Beach House is passionate about giving patients the tools, support, and resources that allow them to overcome substance use disorder.

 To learn more about individual therapy for substance abuse, please contact our compassionate admissions counselor today.